SCIFIHISTORY.NET

 "Scientist becomes obsessed with the idea of communicating with his dead wife."

-A star is born!
-On this day in 1952, Red Planet Mars was sighted in theatres.
-Directed by Harry Horner, the feature film starred Peter Graves and Andrea King, and here's the plot summary from IMDB.com:
+On this day in 1952 (in the U.S.), Red Planet Mars was sighted in theatres.
+Directed by Harry Horner from a story by John L. Balderston, Anthony Veiller, and John Hoare, the feature film starred Peter Graves, Andrea King, Walter Sande, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "An American scientist contacts Mars by radio and receives information that Mars is a utopia and that Earth's people can be saved if they return to the worship of God.
 Revolution sweeps the Earth, including the Soviet Union.
 But there remains doubt about the messages being genuine, as an ex-Nazi claims he was duping the Americans."